According to studies, 42% of Americans can’t come up with $400 without borrowing money. That’s almost half of the population.

 Commonly referred to as the “100 Envelope Challenge,” this one is quite fun and addicting to work through.
 All you’ll need is money to save, 100 envelopes, and a box to put them in.

-But the number 100 doesn’t just refer to the amount of envelopes you’ll need.
+But the number 100 doesn’t just refer to the number of envelopes you’ll need.
 The challenge lasts for 100 days, which is a little over three months—once again, a great amount of time to build a healthy new habit.

 Most people who swear by the challenge say they end up with $5,050.
 Of course, this depends on how much you have.